 Via – Kristy Wicks

-Find a similar one HERE and it’s under $100.
-I’ll also post a shopping guide for some more favorites below!
+Look for a complete shopping guide for some more favorites below!

 Here’s how a couple of friends have used garden stools on their patios for summer.
 So pretty, right?
 And they look totally natural and are useful pieces that are easy to move around!